 With a great advantage over previous missions in image sensitivity, mainly 24 μm, and its substantial spectroscopic capacity, Spitzer has investigated bright infrared galaxies in the last 11.5 billion years of the universe.

-These observations allow Spitzer to measure the evolution of galaxies in two ways: how much mass of galaxies it has at a given time and measuring how fast the galaxies grow forming stars.
+How much mass of galaxies it has at a given time and measuring how fast the galaxies grow forming stars.
 Compared to what we expect star mass to be based on birth rates, the observations we make produce a satisfactory confluence of more than 12 billion years of cosmic history.
-A strong agreement suggests that with Spitzer, Hubble and large terrestrial telescopes, we are developing an accurate picture of the evolution and evolution of galaxies in the universe.

 Delving into the past